dsanson/slides/talks/iad.md

 > false."
 :::

--   It is unclear exactly how we are to understand the 'as if'.
--   Roughly, the idea seems to be that the semantics of 'All my speeches are false' requires us to consider falsity twice, first, as the judged-about, and second, as what is judged of the judged-about.
+-   Roughly, the "as if" idea seems to be that the semantics of 'All my speeches are false' requires us to consider falsity twice, first, as the judged-about, and second, as what is judged of the judged-about.